Prologue to Act 1

 From ancient grudge break to new mutiny,

-The play’s opening lines quickly establish “fair Verona” as a beautiful, ancient city that is nonetheless troubled by violence and civil bloodshed.
-The chorus mentions the “dignity” of the two noble households in the play (the Montagues and Capulets) but then almost immediately reveals that these families are mortal enemies.
+The play’s opening four lines spoken by the Chorus in the Prologue to Act 1 quickly establish “fair Verona” as a beautiful, ancient city that is nonetheless troubled by violence and civil bloodshed.
+The Chorus mentions the “dignity” of the two noble households in the play (the Montagues and Capulets) but then almost immediately reveals that these families are mortal enemies.
 For Shakespeare’s original English audience, “fair Verona” likely invoked stereotypical beliefs about Italy, such as its warm climate, passionate people, and veneration of romantic love.
-But the prologue makes it clear that Verona is also a violent place where human passion fuels “ancient grudges” and romantic love alike, with tragic consequences.
+But the Prologue makes it clear that Verona is also a violent place where human passion fuels “ancient grudges” and romantic love alike, with tragic consequences.

 Three civil brawls, bred of an airy word,